 If your garage is a disaster, getting organized can seem overwhelming.
 A quick way to make progress is to get your tools up off the garage floor – especially your garden tools.

-I chose to use the Gladiator GearTrack, one of the more popular garage track systems, but several brands have similar systems.
+I installed Gladiator GearTrack, one of the more popular garage track systems, but several brands have similar systems.

 See the other garage wall organizers I tested here and why I recommended Gladiator.

-In this article, I will walk you through how to install a garage track system on both drywall (recommended) and concrete block (if you must).
+In this article, I will walk you through how to install Gladiator GearTrack and GearWall on drywall (recommended) and concrete blocks (if you must).

-The premise will work with most brands, but be sure to check with the manufacturer to see if there are any quirks with the system you’re looking at buying.
+This process will work with most brands, but check with the manufacturer to see if there are any quirks with the system you’re buying.

 Let’s tackle the easy one first.

-If you’re installing your track system on drywall, you absolutely must mount it directly to the wall studs.
+If you choose to install Gladiator GearWall or GearTrack on drywall, you must mount it directly to the wall studs.

 Never use drywall anchors!

-They won’t be able to support the amount of weight you need to hang everything you want on the wall.
+They won’t be able to support the weight of you need to hang everything you want on the wall.

 1. Measure where your Gladiator GearTrack will go